Black Heritage Month

 "Sankofa" teaches us that we must go back to our roots in order to move forward.
 That is, we should reach back and gather the best of what our past has to teach us, so that we can achieve our full potential as we move forward.

-Interested in becoming a sponsor for Black Heritage Month 2018?
-Please contact Jerry Staples for more information.
+Interested in becoming a sponsor for Black Heritage Month 2019?
+Please contact Nyasha Bailey for more information.